Leader of the Conservative Party (UK)

-Since 1922, a leader of the Conservative Party has been formally elected, even when the party is in opposition.
+Since 1922, leaders of the Conservative Party have been formally elected, even when the party is in opposition.
 Originally, the party leader was appointed opaquely by other high-ranking members of the party.
-This process was gradually democratised in the late 20th century; in 1965, the appointment was linked to a vote by party MPs, and in 1998, the process was opened to all party members to decide between the last two candidates selected by parliamentarians.
-Under party rules, members can vote in the Conservative leadership even if they are not British citizens, do not live in the UK and do not have the right to vote in a UK general election.
+This process was gradually democratised in the late-20th century; in 1965, the appointment was linked to a vote by party MPs, and in 1998, the process was opened to all party members to decide between the top two candidates selected by parliamentarians.
+Under the party's rules, members of the party can vote for a leader even if they are not British citizens, do not reside in the UK, and do not have the right to vote in British elections.